About Carver Center

 • Challenging expectations increase individual student performance, self-discipline, and perseverance.

-• Students flourish in a creative, challenging, safe, and supportive community
+• Students flourish in a creative, challenging supportive, and safe community.

-• Respect for others and for the work of other’s is paramount.
+• Respect for others and their work is paramount.

-• Student learning is extended through partnerships between Carver Center students and the arts, business and college communities to prepare students for college and career.
+• Partnerships with the arts, business, and college communities prepare Carver Center students for college and career.

-• Students find validation of their work through connections with professionals in their chosen field, area of interest, or interdisciplinary studies.
+• Connections with professionals in their field, area of interest, or interdisciplinary studies provides students with validation for their work.